MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/replication/monitor-long-running-transactions-and-log-growth.md

 ---
 title: SQL Transaction log grows due to long running transactions
-description: This article helps you monitor the transaction log growth caused by long running transactions, and terminate those transactions if necessary for a database with Change Data Capture (CDC) enabled. ms.date: 06/15/2023 ms.custom: sap:Change data capture ms.reviewer: abhtiwar ms.prod: sql
+description: This article helps you monitor the transaction log growth caused by long running transactions and terminate those transactions if necessary for a database with Change Data Capture (CDC) enabled. ms.date: 06/15/2023 ms.custom: sap:Change data capture ms.reviewer: abhtiwar, jopilov, mathoma
+author: abhimantiwari
+ms.author: v-sidong
 ---
 # SQL Transaction log grows due to long running transactions when you use Change Data Capture

 This article helps you monitor and resolve the problem where you notice continuous transaction log growth due to long running transactions for a database with Change Data Capture (CDC) enabled.

 ## Symptoms

 Consider the following scenario:

-- You enable Change Data Capture on a database.
+- You enable [Change Data Capture](/sql/relational-databases/track-changes/about-change-data-capture-sql-server) on a database.
 - The source of change data for CDC is the transaction log.
 As inserts, updates, and deletes are applied to tracked source tables, entries that describe those changes are added to the log.
 - The transaction log on the database grows due to long running transactions.
-- When querying sys.databases for the given database, the log_reuse_wait_desc column shows REPLICATION.
+- When you query [sys.databases](/sql/relational-databases/system-catalog-views/sys-databases-transact-sql) for the given database, the `log_reuse_wait_desc` column shows `REPLICATION`.

 In this scenario, the database transaction log file grows gradually, leading to excessive transaction log space consumption.
 Once the transaction log size reaches the max defined limit, writes to the database fail.